J

 London

-Jroots exists in order to facilitate impactful Jewish travel experiences to places of historic significance worldwide.
-Jroots has a track record of success in engendering a powerful sense of Jewish pride and communal responsibility amongst its students.
-The flagship Jroots Poland trip has been adopted by schools, student groups and communities nationwide as the gold standard of Jewish informal educational experiences.
-Over 70 groups each year participate on such life-changing journeys, often involving subsidies of over £500 per student.
+JRoots has a track record of success in engendering a powerful sense of Jewish pride and communal responsibility and connection.
+The flagship JRoots Poland trip has been adopted by schools, student groups and communities nationwide as the gold standard of Jewish informal educational experiences.
+Over 70 groups each year participate in such life-changing journeys.